YCAyca/YCA_VG_AlexeyAB_darknet/README.md

 # YCA_VG_AlexeyAB_darknet

-This a repo forked from VG_AlexeyAB_darknet(https://github.com/vincentgong7/VG_AlexeyAB_darknet) which is forked from AlexeyAB_darknet(https://github.com/AlexeyAB/darknet) with more features on YOLO batch/test detector
+This a repo forked from VG_AlexeyAB_darknet(https://github.com/vincentgong7/VG_AlexeyAB_darknet) which is forked from AlexeyAB_darknet(https://github.com/AlexeyAB/darknet) with more features on YOLO batch/test detector.
+You can download and build the solution after arranging relational paths in Visual Studio or do the equivalent steps if you will use another system.

+Linker -> General -> Additional Library Dependencies Linker -> Input -> Additional Dependincies
+C/C++ -> General -> Additional Include Directories

+Dont forget to copy pthreadGC2.dll and pthreadVC2.dll files in the same directory with darknet_no_gpu.exe after building process is done.
+I use VS2019 and opencv_3.0 for this code.
+You can download opencv version from  https://opencv.org/opencv-3-0/

 # Added features